/images/resources/code-examples/code-examples-dotnet.jpg

 Conclusion

+Using OpenID Connect in .NET provides a secure, scalable authentication solution for modern web applications.
 This tutorial showed how to quickly implement an end-to-end OpenID Connect flow in .NET.
 Only simple code is needed, after which protected views are secured.
-The code example implementation follows OAuth best practices for browser based apps, since only the most secure HTTP only cookies are issued to the browser.
+The code example implementation follows OAuth best practices for browser-based apps since only the most secure HTTP cookies are issued to the browser.

 Join our Newsletter